Austin Irving: Notable works

 Not An Exit (2007–present) showcases real-world optical illusions created from narrow angles in functional hallways and doorways.
 These photographs have been called Escher-esque, a reference to M. C. Escher.
 The debut of this series in 2015 at Wilding Cran Gallery was reviewed in The LA Times by art critic Leah Ollman.
-Irving was named as one of "9 Female Architectural Photographers You Should Know In 2023" by the Architecture MasterPrize.
-The series has been honored in the Budapest International Foto Awards, the Architecture MasterPrize, Annual Photo Awards, Analog Sparks International Film Photography Awards, PX3 Prix De La Photographie Paris, the Aesthetica Art Prize, the Tokyo International Foto Awards, was nominated for the Felix Schoeller Photo Award, was a finalist in Klompching's FRESH Annual Photography Exhibition, and has been shortlisted for The PhMuseum's Photography Grant.
+In 2026, an image from this series was published in the New York Times alongside Thomas L. Friedman's article It’s Time to Cry Wolf Over A.I..

 Show Caves (2009–present) has received significant media and academic interest for its interrogation of the ethics and impact of ecotourism, specifically the concept of government and commercially operated show caves.
 As a result, Irving was asked to sit on a panel for a public forum on rural economies at Virginia Tech's annual conference for Appalachian Studies Association, where the socio-economic impact of commodifying rural arts, culture, environment, and heritage to create a tourist industry in rural Appalachia was debated.
-The series has also been featured on The Weather Channel, Yatzer, and in Wired Magazine.
-SHOW CAVES has also been honored in the International Photography Awards, ND Awards, AI-AP American Photography, Budapest International Foto Awards, and the International Photo Grant.
-An image from this series won the Florida Museum of Photographic Art's 2021 International Photography Competition.
+In 2021, an image from this series was named Best in Show at the Florida Museum of Photographic Arts' International Photography Competition.

-His Minecraft (2021–present) is an analogue study of virtual interiors.
-Using 4x5 color negative, Irving has developed a bespoke method of photographing digitally-generated interiors found within her husband’s private Minecraft city.
-In 2023, the series was honored in the Annual Photography Awards, PX3 Prix De La Photographie Paris, the Architecture Master Prize, ND Awards, Budapest International Foto Awards, and Tokyo International Foto Awards.